Helohhhh/Monday-AI-assistant/README.md

 NOTE: you need your openai key to let this work, and you can customize this however you want.
 This may seem like a simple project, but it is very special to me.
 It had too many bugs for me to fix (yup i am a beginner) soo... :) enjoy.
+One more thing: I did not have any microphone, so i did not add the speechrecognition module